pradhan-bigyan/inkwell/README.md

     - Frontend: (go to frontend directory) `npm run dev`
     - App will be available at `http://localhost:5173`

+The Schema Design for the users and notes tables are in the inkwell/backend/db/schema.sql

 The API-documentation for the Inkwell API made using POSTMAN is linked below:
 [https://documenter.getpostman.com/view/47219965/2sBXVZpEzb](https://documenter.getpostman.com/view/47219965/2sBXVZpEzb)

+The overall file structure of the INKWELL project is:

+Inkwell

+- backend
+  -- controllers
+  -- db
+  -- models
+  -- routes
+  -- .env
+  -- .gitignore
+  -- index.js
+  -- package-lock\*.json
+  -- utilities.js
+- frontend
+  -- public
+  -- src
+  --- assets
+  --- components
+  --- pages
+  --- utils
+  --- App.css
+  --- App.jsx
+  --- index.css
+  --- main.jsx
+  -- .gitignore
+  -- index.html
+  -- package-lock\*.json
+  -- vite.config.js

 **Notes:**

-Parameterized queries are used to prevent SQL injection and no string concatenations is used.
+- Parameterized queries are used to prevent SQL injection and no string concatenations is used.
-Packages such as helemt and express-rate-limiter are used in order to furthur solidify the API security Using cors only the localhost url and the url of the site deployed on render are allowed to make request to the API.
+- Packages such as helemt and express-rate-limiter are used in order to furthur solidify the API security
+- Using cors only the localhost url and the url of the site deployed on render are allowed to make request to the API.

+LICENSE = MIT